EclipseFdn/openmdm.org/content/contact.md

 For more information on the openMDM® Working Group or the openMDM® or the ongoing conversations, please visit our wiki.

 **For the Eclipse Foundation:**
-Ralph Mueller
+Michael Plagge
-Managing Director
+Ecosystem Development Director
-Office: +49 6251 8606413
+Office: +49 172 8688326
-Mail: ralph.mueller@eclipse.org
+Mail: michael.plagge@eclipse-foundation.org